 You will say the version of pledge that you chose on your application (to God or to Country).

 The ceremony may end with light refreshments, and you may be given a small gift.

-	You need to bring your invitation to the ceremony and one form of photo identification:
+You need to bring one form of photo identification:

 - Driver’s licence